kevinstewart1/new_user_ad/README.md

 # Creating new users in Active Directory

 # Description
- - In this lab I will simply demonstrate how to create a new user account using the Active Directory utility in 6 easy steps.
+ - This project consist of me simply demonstrating how to create a new user account using the Active Directory utility in 6 easy steps.
 The Active Directory Administrative Center allows you to manage your Active Directory installation, by configuring users, groups, computers, and much more.

 # Enviornments & Utilities Used
  - Active Directory